Straw-bale construction: History

 including the 1928 Pilgrim Holiness Church in the village of Arthur, which is listed in the National Register of Historic Places.

 Since the 1990s straw-bale construction has been substantially revived, particularly in North America, Europe, and Australia.
+Straw was one of the first materials to be used in green buildings.
 This revival is likely attributed to greater environmental awareness and the material's natural, non-toxic qualities, low embodied energy, and relative affordability.
 Straw-bale construction has encountered issues regarding building codes depending on the location of the building.
 However, in the USA, the introduction of Appendices S and R in the 2015 International Residential Code has helped to legitimize and improve understanding of straw-bale construction.
 In France, the approval in 2012 of professional rules for straw-building recognized it as “common technology” and qualifies for standard-insurance programs.

 Method

 Straw bale building typically consists of stacking rows of bales (often in running-bond) on a raised footing or foundation, with a moisture barrier or capillary break between the bales and their supporting platform.
 There are two types of straw-bales commonly used, those bound together with two strings and those with three.
 The three string bale is the larger in all three dimensions.
 Bale walls can be tied together with pins of bamboo or wood (internal to the bales or on their faces), or with surface wire meshes, and then stuccoed or plastered, either with a lime-based formulation or earth/clay render.
 The bales may actually provide the structural support for the building ("load-bearing" or "Nebraska-style" technique), as was the case in the original examples from the late 19th century.
 The plastered bale assembly also can be designed to provide lateral and shear support for wind and seismic loads.

 Alternatively, bale buildings can have a structural frame of other materials, usually lumber or timber-frame, with bales simply serving as insulation and plaster substrate, ("infill" or "non-loadbearing" technique), which is most often required in northern regions and/or in wet climates.
 In northern regions, the potential snow-loading can exceed the strength of the bale walls.
 In wet climates, the imperative for applying a vapor-permeable finish precludes the use of cement-based stucco.
 Additionally, the inclusion of a skeletal framework of wood or metal allows the erection of a roof prior to raising the bales, which can protect the bale wall during construction, when it is the most vulnerable to water damage in all but the most dependably arid climates.
 A combination of framing and load-bearing techniques may also be employed, referred to as "hybrid" straw bale construction.